tldr-pages/tldr/pages/linux/sed.md

 `{{command}} | sed -n '1p'`

-- [D]elete the first line of a file
+- [D]elete the first line of a file:

 `sed -i 1d {{/path/to/file}}`

-- [I]nsert a new line at the first line of a file
+- [I]nsert a new line at the first line of a file:

 `sed -i '1i\your new line text\' {{/path/to/file}}`